helgoboss/helgobox/doc/user-guide.md

     which support acceleration and virtual control elements that are mapped as \"Incremental buttons" and have a \"Speed\" > 1x) and changes in velocity (for velocity-sensitive buttons/keys that are used as "Incremental buttons").
 If
-    you set this to the same value like _Step size Min_, encoder acceleration or changes in velocity will have absolutely no effect on the incrementation/decrementation amount.
+    you set this to the same value as _Step size Min_, encoder acceleration or changes in velocity will have absolutely no effect on the incrementation/decrementation amount.
 If you set it to 100%, the effect is maximized.
 - **Speed Min/Max:** When you choose a discrete target, the _Step size_ label will change into